Otros Ejercicios

 And I'm on my way

-I still remember these old country lanes
+I still remember these old lanes

 And I miss the way you make me feel, it's real

-We watched the sunset the castle on the hill
+We the over the on the hill

 Over the on the hill